In 2017, do as California is: Make air cleanup, job one – Part 2 (stationary sources)

 A few excerpts:

-As explained in the report’s Executive summary, “… [T]he end of 2014 officially marked the conclusion of ‘Compliance Period One,’ the first phase of the market program established by the California Air Resources Board (CARB).”9
+As explained in the report’s Executive summary, “… [T]he end of 2014 officially marked the conclusion of ‘Compliance Period One,’ the first phase of the market program established by the California Air Resources Board (CARB).”10

 Program progress (Chap.
 2), “Cap-and-trade auction proceed investments” on p.
-18, “California has held nine quarterly allowance auctions to date, raising a total of $969.1 million for the Greenhouse Gas Reduction Fund (GGRF). … Revenue collected from the auctions is either returned to electricity customers as a climate credit or reinvested in the economy through the GGRF.”10
+18, “California has held nine quarterly allowance auctions to date, raising a total of $969.1 million for the Greenhouse Gas Reduction Fund (GGRF). … Revenue collected from the auctions is either returned to electricity customers as a climate credit or reinvested in the economy through the GGRF.”11

 Then there is Figure 2-5 which depicts the $902 million GGRF-funds usage.
 There is $660 million for Sustainable Communities and Clean Transportation, $150 million for Energy Efficiency and Clean Energy, and $92 million for Natural Resources and Waste Diversion.
-(Source: California Air Resources Board).12
+(Source: California Air Resources Board).13

 To learn more, visit: California Environmental Protection Agency Air Resources Board’s “Cap-and-Trade Program” Web page here.